We encountered an unexpected error, we encourage you to try again later.

 In Study 1, sustained pain relief from 2-24 hours and 2-48 hours were prespecified secondary endpoints.
 Sustained pain relief was reported as the percentage of patients reporting mild or no pain from a baseline pain of moderate or severe intensity, during 2-24 or 2-48 hour intervals.2

-In Study 1, ZAVZPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchal gate-keeping procedure to control for type 1 statistical error rate at 0.05.2 These findings were replicated in Study 2.3
+In Study 1, ZAVZPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchical gate-keeping procedure to control for type 1 statistical error rate at 0.05.2 These findings were replicated in Study 2.3

 You are now leaving a Pfizer operated website.
 Links to all outside sites are provided as a resource to our visitors.
 Pfizer accepts no responsibility for the content of sites that are not owned and operated by Pfizer.